2021 Florida Statutes< Back to Statute Search

 Providing a temporary parenting plan, including a temporary time-sharing schedule, with regard to the minor child or children of the parties which might involve prohibiting or limiting time-sharing or requiring that it be supervised by a third party.

 Establishing temporary support for the minor child or children or the petitioner.

-Directing the respondent to participate in a batterers’ intervention program or other treatment pursuant to s.
-39.901, Florida Statutes.
+Directing the respondent to participate in a batterers’ intervention program.

 Providing any terms the court deems necessary for the protection of a victim of domestic violence, or any minor children of the victim, including any injunctions or directives to law enforcement agencies.